seanreed1111/sql-recipes/recipes.md

 | tricia |  2394482 | 2006-05-14 17:03:01 |
 +---------+-----------+---------------------+
 ```
-## You can GROUP BY multiple columns and display a MAXimum for each combination of values in those columns.
-This query finds the size of the largest message sent between each pair of sender and recipient values listed in the mail table:
+## You can GROUP BY multiple columns and display a maximum for each combination of values in those columns.
+This query finds the size of the largest message sent BETWEEN each pair of sender and recipient values listed in the mail table:

 ```sql
 SELECT